chenasraf/simple-scaffold/README.md

   --data|-d                       Add custom data to the templates.
 By default, only
                                   your app name is included.

+  --append-data|-D                Append additional custom data to the templates, which
+                                  will overwrite --data, using an alternate syntax, which is easier to use with CLI: -D key1=string -D key2:=raw

   --create-sub-folder|-s          Create subfolder with the input name (default: false)

   --sub-folder-name-helper|-sh    Default helper to apply to subfolder name when using